travist/dart-markdown/README.md

-WritePad markdown library
+Quill markdown library
 ========================

-This is a standalone version of the [WritePad][WritePad] markdown library.
+This is a standalone version of the [Quill][Quill] markdown library.
 It parses markdown and converts it to HTML.